julianidiart/notes/books/refactoring-ui.md

 - Dropdowns can be sectioned or multi-column with added text or icons.
 - Tables can combine related columns, use images, and introduce color for hierarchy and interest.
 - Radio buttons can be transformed into selectable cards for a more engaging UI.

+## Leveling Up

+- Observe designs you admire and identify choices you wouldn't typically make.
+- Recreate designs you love from scratch without using developer tools.